rahularorar95/subway-react/README.md

 # subway-react

-A simulation of creating a burger by selecting different ingredients and then Placing a order.<br/>
+A simulation of creating a burger by selecting different ingredients and then placing a order.<br/>